2. Cross-instrument proposals

 0.5 mJ

-Bunch distribution: 350 X-ray pulses per instrument assume equal distribution at 2.25 MHz operation.
-Higher or smaller numbers for higher/smaller intra-train frequency.
+Bunch distribution: 350 X-ray pulses per instrument assume equal distribution at 2.25 MHz operation with higher or smaller numbers for higher/smaller intra-train frequency.
 Max.
 2250 electron bunches within 500 µs are available for distribution to the instruments (4.5 MHz).
 Exact bunch distribution is based on needs of particular experiments and the capabilities of the photon delivery systems.

 ** Pulse energy depends on bunch charge, electron energy, and photon energy.
 The values in this table refer to average pulse energies in an optimized parameter setting.
 Depending on how much the actual parameters differ from these optimum values, the attainable pulse energies can be lower.
 It is very important to contact the instruments in order to evaluate the feasibility of your requirements